SebastianS-1997/From_VCF_to_mtDNA_variants/README.md

 # From VCF file to mtDNA variants analysis

 From VCF to mtDNA Variants is a simple Python project designed to extract mtDNA variants from a VCF file and filter them based on frequency in HelixMTdb (https://www.helix.com/pages/mitochondrial-variant-database), MITOMAP (https://www.mitomap.org/MITOMAP) and Mitimpact 3D (https://mitimpact.css-mendel.it/).
 The scripts provides an efficient way to analyse and process genetic variant data, allowing to focus on specific variants of interest.
-Designed for people not experienced in analysing mt DNA variants.
+Designed for people not experienced in analysing mtDNA variants.

 # Features:
 - Variant extraction: The script reads a VCF file and extracts relevant variant information including chromosome, position, reference allele, alternative allele, VAF and coverage.